Find out everything you need to know about growing climbing beans, from sun requirements to spacing all the way through to harvesting.

 When can I harvest Climbing Beans?

-Harvest pods before they become tough and stringy.
-Harvest regularly for a continous crop.
+Harvest bean pods before they become tough and stringy.
+Harvest regularly for a continuous crop.

 Pests